tash-g/BLKI_diel/README.md

   - _colony_: Factor encoding the colony of provenance for the bird
   - _col_lat_: Numeric latitude of colony
   - _col_lon_: Numeric longitude of colony

-- **temperature_data_2013-2022.Rdata** Gives hourly temperature values (degrees celsius) at each colony.
-Data columns are as follows:
-  - _col_lat_: Numeric latitude of colony
-  - _col_lon_: Numeric longitude of colony
-  - _datetime_: Datetime variable indicating date and hour of observation
-  - _temp_: Numeric temperature in degrees celsius
-  - _colony_: Factor encoding the colony of provenance for the bird